Editor’s Note: This post has been updated with new links and fresh content to better serve readers like you. 🙂

 They both score more goals by using kick-ass checklists.

 To score more goals, a soccer checklist might emphasize skills like:

 To score more conversions, a landing page checklist can optimize things like:

 - User Experience

 Checklists allow you to be more thorough in your game plan.
 They help you to remember to include all the right things on your landing pages, so not a single concept is forgotten.

 Wanna see for yourself?
-Here are 37 items (within eight categories) for you to check your landing pages with:
+Here are 37 items (in eight categories) for you to check on your landing pages.

 Is your headline clear as day?
 Does it answer a specific question that answers why your visitor needs your offer before anything else?

 Unbounce says that effective landing page headlines have three essential ingredients:

 - Focus: Your headline should be focused on one topic, one goal.